nebuly-ai/optimate/apps/accelerate/chatllama/README.md

 - OpenAI: da-vinci-003, gpt-3.5-turbo **(⚠️WIP)**
 - HuggingFace: Flan-T5 (3B and 11B)

+> :warning: Please if using the OpenAI's API be aware of OpenAI's terms of use stating that is is forbidden to "use the Services to develop foundation models or other large scale models that compete with OpenAI".

+:watninh

 If you need support for different models, please open an issue and we will get to work.
 </details>